kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - `.spec.requesters` It should add itself (requester subdomain) to the requesters list upon creation.
 - `.spec.interceptors` value will be resolved on the EvictionRequest admission from the pod's `.spec.evictionInterceptors` and must not be set by the requester.
-This is done to ensure the predictability of the eviction request process
+This is done to ensure the predictability of the eviction request process.
+I.e. the validation of the EvictionRequest will fail on admission if this field is set.

 If the eviction request already exists for this pod, the requester should still add itself to the `.spec.requesters`.
 This has the following advantages: